The Forest School Way: Approaching Education & Child-Care in a Post-COVID World

 Several weeks ago, the CDC released their guidelines for the re-opening of schools and child-care centers.
 To many community leaders, educators and families, these regulations seem unrealistic or even impossible to implement, leading many to question whether or not the strict new standards imposed on the already over-structured traditional classroom environment could be detrimental to their child's mental, emotional, and physical well-being.

-With millions of parents now working from home, their increased flexibility and their first-hand experience with remote learning has encouraged more people to explore alternative educational models like homeschooling, un-schooling, nature school - or even a hybrid of multiple curriculum together.
+With millions of parents now working from home, their increased flexibility and their first-hand experience with remote learning has encouraged more people to explore alternative educational models like homeschooling, un-schooling, road-schooling, wild-schooling earth-schooling - or a hybrid of multiple curriculum styles together.
 We anticipate that non-traditional education will continue to gain momentum in our post-pandemic reality.
 The time for forest schools is here, and we're ready.
 We've been ready!

-To wrap up, here are few of our favorite articles that we've seen these past few months discussing outdoor education amidst the coronacrisis:
+To wrap up, here are (more than) a few of our favorite articles that we've seen discussing the importance of outdoor education amidst the unprecedented coronacrisis:

 Curious about the origins of the forest school movement and want to learn more?
 Read this.